towersvault/shinpokered/README.md

   - Static damage moves are randomly preferenced 25% of the time to spice things up
   - Thunder Wave is not used against immune types
   - Poisoning moves discouraged against poison types
+  - AI layer 3 changes that affect most 0-power moves (with only a few exceptions like heal effects)
+    - now has a hard stop on using 0-power moves on consecutive turns
+	- heavily discourages 0-power moves if below 1/3 hp

 - Trainer ai routine #4 is no longer unused.
 It now does rudimentary trainer switching.
   - 25% chance to switch if active pkmn is below 1/3 HP